 OPTIMAM was funded by a £2.5m five year programme grant from Cancer Research UK (CRUK), MRC EPSRC and NIHR led by Professor Young at NCCPM.
 It was a multi-centre study coordinated by NCCPM which started on 1st December 2008.
 The overarching objective was to optimise the adoption of new X-ray technology for detecting breast cancers and thereby to improve the early detection of breast cancers in the NHS Screening Programme.
+COMPLETED.

-European Training and Education for Medical Physics Experts in Radiology, 3 years, €1.6m, Euratom Programme for Nuclear Research and Training Activities Coordination and Support Action.
+European Training and Education for Medical Physics Experts in Radiology, was 3 years, €1.6m, Euratom Programme for Nuclear Research and Training Activities Coordination and Support Action.
 Start date: August 1, 2013.
 NCCPM is the main UK partner in this large project.
+COMPLETED.

-A 3 year NHS Health Technology Assessment Grant of £1.6m awarded to Professor Fiona Gilbert at Cambridge University to conduct a clinical evaluation of digital breast tomosynthesis (from December 2010 to November 2013).
+Was a 3 year NHS Health Technology Assessment Grant of £1.6m awarded to Professor Fiona Gilbert at Cambridge University to conduct a clinical evaluation of digital breast tomosynthesis (from December 2010 to November 2013).
 Professor Young was a joint applicant and had a particular role in organising the quality control of the seven clinical systems at sites across the UK – one of which was the Jarvis Breast Screening Centre in Guildford.
+COMPLETED.

 This was a 3.5 year European Commission grant to develop and evaluate the next generation of breast imaging X-ray systems using 3D, dual energy and contrast mammography.
 The grant ran from 2007 to 2010.
 This grant funded NCCPM to develop methods of measuring the technical performance of these clinical systems and to establish quality control procedures.
-(Role: Partner & Co-Investigator of €3.6m project)
+(Role: Partner & Co-Investigator of €3.6m project).
+COMPLETED.